 The abductions and car thefts began shortly after noon Monday on Highway 101 in San Jose, Zarate said.

 A motorist, Ken Hale of San Jose, stopped to help a disabled car.

-One of the three men in the car asked Hale to drive him to get a spare part.
+One of the three men in the car asked Hale to drive him to a place where he could get a spare part.
 During the ride, the man drew a pistol and ordered Hale to return to the first vehicle.
-They picked up another gunman and fled with Hale captive.
+They picked up another gunman, and fled with Hale still captive.
 He was dropped off later along the highway.

 Meanwhile, two other gunmen stopped at a Pacific Gas & Electric Co. substation in South San Jose after Hale’s car developed transmission trouble, police said.

-The two pulled a gun on PG&E Supervisor Samuel Webb and landscaping contractor Ernest Westmoreland, kidnapped them and stole a car there, police said.
-But when a tire blew, they abandoned that car.
+The two pulled a gun on PG&E Supervisor Samuel Webb and landscaping contractor Ernest Westmoreland, kidnapped them and stole a car there.
+But they soon abandoned that vehicle when a tire blew as they drove over a curb.

 They switched back to Hale’s car, taking Webb and Westmoreland with them, but the transmission gave out completely near Morgan Hill.

-Webb and Westmoreland, who were also robbed during the incident, were freed after another person helped push the car into a parking lot.
+Webb and Westmoreland, who were also robbed during the incident, were freed after another unknown good Samaritan helped push the car into a parking lot.
 They later told police the fourth victim was taken hostage at gunpoint by the assailants and they drove off in his car.

 Police believe the gunmen then drove to a Gilroy bus depot, took a cab to the Salinas bus depot, and made it home to Ontario, where Acuna and Ramirez were arrested a short while later.
 The fourth victim’s car has not been located.